EvanHuang7/ai-tools/README.md

 - **Bind and annotate default Kubernate service account (KSA) with GSA**

-  > **⚠️ Warning Note**: If a GSA with the correct GCP service permissions already exists — for example, after deleting a GKE K8S cluster and creating a new one — you only need to run these two CLIs.
+  > **⚠️ Important Note**: If a GSA with the correct GCP service permissions already exists — for example, after deleting a GKE K8S cluster and creating a new one — you only need to run these two CLIs.

   ```bash
   task general:02-bind-KSA-with-GSA